× Home Categories Reviews About

 Season Rating

-A rating that indicates the conditions a tent or sleeping bag is designed for (e.g., 3-season is for spring, summer, and autumn).
+Indicates the conditions a tent or sleeping bag is designed for.

 Self-Inflating Mat (SIM)